-At the 2022 International Technical Rescue Symposium, a study conducted by the CMC School evaluated the effect of a variety of contaminants on kernmantle rescue rope was evaluated.
-We found that chlorine bleach, when used in a 10% solution, caused a 2% loss of strength.
-For occasional decontamination, this is probably insignificant.
-Repeated use may cause a more significant loss of performance in the rope.
-Use of stronger solutions is not recommended, and this was supported by the 14% strength loss when the samples were exposed to a 100% concentration.
+At the 2022 International Technical Rescue Symposium, a study conducted by the CMC School evaluated the effect of a variety of contaminants on kernmantle rescue rope.
+We found that chlorine bleach, when used in 10% solution, caused a 2% strength loss.
+For occasional decontamination, this is probably insignificant, however, repeated use may cause a more significant loss of performance in the rope.
+Additionally, use of stronger solutions demonstrated a 14% strength loss when the samples were exposed to a 100% concentration.
 In both cases, the samples were immersed for 10 minutes, rinsed for 10 minutes and then tested 14 days later.

-CMC Rescue emphasizes the requirement to thoroughly rinse life safety rope of any fiber type as the final step in decontaminating the rope.
+CMC emphasizes the requirement to thoroughly rinse life safety rope of any fiber type as the final step in decontaminating the rope.
 Use caution when decontaminating rope or webbing multiple times.
 Know the difference between washing and disinfecting – strong consideration should be given to replacement of contaminated rope.